abaldawa/dynamic-forms/README.md

 ## Author: Abhijit Baldawa

 ### Description
-A Next.js, Typescript based fullstack project to create dynamic forms by defining a form schema which is fully typed Typescript and giving it to a form builder which then builds the form by reading the user defined schema accordingly and also outputs the data as defined in the schema.
+A Next.js, Typescript based fullstack project to create dynamic forms by defining a form schema(which is built from scratch and is fully typed in Typescript) and giving the user defined form schema to a form builder (it is also build from scratch) which then builds the form by reading the user defined schema accordingly and also outputs the data as defined in the schema.

 Everything is 100% typed in Typescript with full code completion.